jangamveereshkumar/portfolio/README.md

 # portfolio
-This repository is all about my portsolio
+This repository is all about my portfolio